Apple and Amazon drive rally on Wall Street

 (Reuters) - Wall Street ended sharply higher on Monday, fueled by expectations of a coronavirus relief package and by a rally in Amazon, Apple and other technology stocks ahead quarterly earnings season.

-Apple Inc jumped ahead of an event on Tuesday, when it is expected to unveil its newest iPhones.
+Apple Inc jumped 6.4%, adding $128 billion to its stock market value, ahead of an event on Tuesday, when it is expected to unveil its newest iPhones.

-Amazon rallied ahead of its annual Prime Day shopping event on Oct.
+Amazon rallied 4.8% ahead of its annual Prime Day shopping event on Oct.
 13 and 14.
-Microsoft also jumped, helping lift the S&P 500 information technology index sharply.
+Microsoft jumped 2.6%, helping lift the S&P 500 information technology index 2.7%.

 The S&P 500 was about 1% below its record closing high from Sept.
 2, nearly recovering from most of a 9% pullback last month.